bramptonsouthwest/lego-robotics/README.md

 ### BAS-07
 #### ESCAPE OF THE WALLS 2
-Building upon the previous module, students further refine their programming skills to navigate more complex enclosed spaces with varying obstacles.
+Building upon the previous module, students further refine their programming skills to navigate more complex enclosed spaces with varying decision patterns.

 ### BAS-08
 #### MAZE 1